resoursea/api/README.md

 ## Features

 - Describes the service API as a Go *struct* structure.
-- The *struct* structure defines the address of the Resources.
-- Requests are efficiently routed.
 - Method dependencies are constructed and injected when requested.
 - Resources becomes accessible simply defining the HTTP methods it is listening to.